Sunday, December 22, 2024

 Secondly, the Court of Justice of the European Union overturned EU sanctions against Russian race car driver Nikita Mazepin, the son of Putin's Russian oligarch Dmitry Mazepin.

-Thirdly, the EU Court lifted sanctions from the Belarusian state-owned enterprise Belshina.
+Thirdly, the EU Court lifted sanctions against the Belarusian state-owned enterprise Belshina.
 What is the reason for such decisions, is there a corruption component here, and are such decisions a trial balloon for Ukraine’s European partners for the full lifting of sanctions?

 Mazepin and Belshina acquitted